 Ryan Toys Review, which launched in 2015, has amassed nearly 16 billion views to date and has 9.2 million subscribers, making it among the fastest-growing YouTube channels ever.
 In August 2017, it was the No. 1 U.S.-based channel on the video site, generating 721 million views for the month.

-Ryan Toys Review was previously unaffiliated; the family keeps its identity and location private, although they appear to live in Southern California.
+Ryan Toys Review was previously unaffiliated; the family keeps its identity and location private.
 “They have done an amazing job in two years to go from zero to 200 miles per hour,” said Pocket.watch chief strategy officer Jon Moonves.

 The deal comes after Pocket.watch entered into a similar pact with HobbyKidsTV, a YouTube channel that also specializes in toy reviews.
 The company also has a deal with “Saturday Night Live” cast member Kenan Thompson for development and production of a live-action sketch comedy, “Pocket.watch Presents Skoogle.”